twogg-git/go-elevators/README.md

 ## Tools to use:

-**Golang**, because of the great Goroutines.
+- Golang: Because of the great Goroutines.

-**Mysql** for the database management, we need those ids relationships.
+- Mysql: For the database management, we need those ids relationships.

-**Microservices** each elevator is a service, same goes for each user request.
+- Microservices.
+Each elevator is a service, same goes for each user request.

-**Docker**, easy to setup easy to run, plus each microservice is a container, then a service in k8s.
+- Docker: Easy to setup easy to run, plus each microservice is a container, then a service in k8s.

-**K8s > Kubernetes** because why not, also thanks to that container management and escalation.
+- "K8s" Kubernetes.
+Because why not, also thanks to that container management and escalation.

 ## Database setup
 ### Docker Image